 Employment Specialist Overview

 A bachelor's degree is usually the minimum education level required for an employment specialist.
-Employers prefer candidates with a bachelor's degree in psychology or business administration, with either professional experience or completed coursework in human resource management.
+Employers prefer candidates with a bachelor's degree in psychology or administration, with either professional experience or completed coursework in human resource management.
 Prospective employment specialists should also take courses in organizational development, finance, business writing and communication.

 Supported Employment Specialist Overview